Isfand/rcb/rcb/docs/DESIGN.md

 | Millennium(s) | k         |

 ## Delete
 Transfer existing files into the file/ directory.
 This is done by checking if the filepath exists and checking if the filename already exists or not inside of file/, if it does exist the filename is altered in the format of '\<filename>(n)'.
-Do not modify any extensions.
+Do not modify any extension(s).
 Store the values for each column which match the 'rcb' table schema in data/.
 The final action should be to 'rename()' the original path to the new one inside file/.

 For files inside external devices you cannot use 'rename()'.
 Instead use 'copy_file_range()', followed by 'unlink()' to the original path.
 In other words copy and remove the original.
+You may need to change permissions recursively for directories in order to remove them.
 ### Options:
 **--** \
 Managed by parser.
 Options end after this point \